How Holistics cache data

 - Short cache duration gives you fresher data.
 But the cache expires faster.
 Users may occasionally suffer long loading time if the cache already expired.

 - Long cache duration yields shorter report loading time, but might give stale data.

-In the report or dashboard, the cache settings of Reports and Dashboards can be accessed via the Refresh button or Preferences:
+In reports/dashboards, Cache Settings can be accessed from the Refresh button or report Preferences:

 Question: I notice that data caching is not very useful when you have filters in the widget/report.
 As soon as you change filter value query is running over and you have to wait again.
 What can we do here?

-Yes that is correct.
-When the filter value changes, the SQL query changed thus invalidates the cache.
-However, what can be done is you can use our Data Transforms functionality to build pre-summarized tables, so that the queries will only query the aggregated table instead of scanning the entire raw tables.
+Answer: When the filter value changes, the underlying query changed thus invalidated the cache.
+What we can suggest is that you can use our Transform Model functionality to build pre-aggregated tables, so that the queries will only query a small aggregated result set instead of scanning the entire raw tables.